Te Maruata Chairperson

 Community Board Member, South Taranaki District Council

 Bonita Bigham (Ngaruahine, Te Atiawa) has been chair of Te Maruata, Local Government New Zealand's national collective of Māori in governance roles in local government since mid-2016 and has served on the committee since 2012.
-She is Te Maruata’s representative to LGNZ's National Council.
+She is Te Maruata’s representative to LGNZ's National Council and LGNZ’s appointee to Te Poutaunaha - The New Zealand Geographic Board.

-Bonita is an artist and freelance journalist.
-She completed her Masters in Fine Arts in 2018 and intends to complete her Masters in Māori Visual Arts this year before contemplating doctoral study focusing on the revitalisation of indigenous knowledge.
+In her other life, Bonita is an artist and freelance journalist.
+She completed her Masters in Fine Arts in 2018, Masters in Māori Visual Arts in 2021 and is pursuing doctoral study focusing on the revitalisation of indigenous knowledge.
 Her biggest cheerleaders are her husband Kevin, mum Hinewaito and son Te Rei.